Double articulation: History

-The French concept of double articulation was first introduced by André Martinet in 1949, and elaborated in his Eléments de linguistique générale (1960).
+The French concept of double articulation was first introduced by André Martinet in 1949, and elaborated in his Éléments de linguistique générale (1960).
 The English translation double articulation is a French calque for double articulation (spelled exactly the same in French).
 It may also be termed duality of patterning.

 "Duality of patterning" was proposed by American linguist Charles F. Hockett in a 1958 textbook A course in modern linguistics.
 The two terms are similar but different, and Hockett and Martinet proposed their concepts independently.
 Both of them were probably inspired by Danish linguist Louis Hjelmslev's theory of "two planes" of human language.
 Hjelmslev proposed that human languages have two kinds of planes: planes of plereme ("fullness" in Greek) and planes of ceneme ("emptiness" in Greek).
 The planes of plereme contain meaningful units, and the planes of ceneme contain meaningless units that make up the meaningful units.
 For example, the cenemes of spoken language are phonemes, while the pleremes are morphemes or words; the cenemes of alphabetic writing are the letters and the pleremes are the words.

-According to Hockett and other linguists, this duality is an important property of human languages, since it allows for the expression of a potentially infinite number of meaningful language sequences.
-Strictly speaking, however, such expressiveness follows from generativity or productivity (a finite number of components combining via rules to produce a potentially infinite arrangement of novel utterances), not of duality per se (one could have a system with 2 levels of the kind referred to as duality, and yet have only finite productivity).
-For further discussion, see figurae, as well as Hockett's design features, which treats productivity and duality as distinct essential properties of language.

 Sign languages may have less double articulation because more gestures are possible than sound and able to convey more meaning without double articulation.